sercankulcu/sercankulcu.github.io/_memory/2009-11-05-tea-and-engineering.md

 Over time, I also stopped believing that the boundary was very sharp.
 An engineer facing a strange bug becomes a scientist for an hour: observe, form a hypothesis, change one thing, test again.
 A scientist building an instrument becomes an engineer: design, choose materials, make it reliable.
 The roles move according to the problem.

 Maybe that was the better answer all along.
 The scientist drinks tea.
 The engineer drinks tea too.
 Then both go back to work.

+## After Tea and Engineering

+Looking back, I trust the ordinary detail more than the tidy conclusion.
+Hunger makes ordinary scenes less abstract; suddenly everyone has a role.

+Taste is only part of it.
+Timing and company do most of the remembering.
+I think the truth of the memory lives exactly in that uneven size.